publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch58/schV/m__us_usc_t16_s3841.md

             The Secretary shall improve conservation program allocation formulas as necessary to ensure that the formulas adequately reflect the costs of carrying out the conservation programs.

-    (g) __Assistance to certain farmers or ranchers for conservation access__
+    (h) __Assistance to certain farmers or ranchers for conservation access__

         (1) __Assistance__

-        Of the funds made available for each of fiscal years 2009 through 2012 to carry out the environmental quality incentives program and the acres made available for each of such fiscal years to carry out the conservation stewardship program, the Secretary shall use, to the maximum extent practicable—
+        Of the funds made available for each of fiscal years 2009 through 2018 to carry out the environmental quality incentives program and the acres made available for each of such fiscal years to carry out the conservation stewardship program, the Secretary shall use, to the maximum extent practicable—

             (A) 5 percent to assist beginning farmers or ranchers; and